-As Chairperson of the Appeal Board of the Professional Fish Harvesters Certification Board, I am pleased to present our Annual Performance Report for 2012.
-This document has been prepared in consultation with the Appeal Board members; we are accountable for the results reported, and for ensuring that the information in this report is accurate and thorough.
+On behalf of the Appeal Board of the Professional Fish Harvesters Certification Board, I am pleased to present our Annual Performance Report for 2013, the final year of our 2011-2013 planning cycle.
+This document has been prepared in consultation with the other Appeal Board members, and we accept accountability for the results reported, and for ensuring that the information in this report is accurate and thorough.

-The Professional Fish Harvesters Certification Board Appeal Board is recognized as a category three public entity by the government of Newfoundland and Labrador, with all members appointed by the Minister of Fisheries and Aquaculture.
+The Professional Fish Harvesters Certification Board Appeal Board is recognized as a category three public entity by the government of Newfoundland and Labrador, with all three members appointed by the Minister of Fisheries and Aquaculture.
 Therefore, we are submitting this report in fulfillment of our reporting obligations under the provincial Transparency and Accountability Act.
-We are privileged to serve the professional fish harvesters of this province in our capacity as Appeal Board appointees, and we take pride in achieving the objectives of the Professional Fish Harvesters Certification Board Appeal Board, as outlined in the 2011-2013 Activity Plan.
+We are privileged to serve the professional fish harvesters of this province in our capacity as the current Appeal Board appointees, and we take pride in meeting the objectives of the Professional Fish Harvesters Certification Board Appeal Board, as outlined in our 2011-2013 Activity Plan.

-Though the Appeal Board is a relatively small public body, convening only once in 2012, it makes an essential contribution to the Professional Fish Harvesters Certification Board and the commercial fish harvesters it certifies.
-The structure, purpose, and operations of the Appeal Board are established in the Professional Fish Harvesters Act, and I confirm that during this reporting period all activities of the Appeal Board were conducted accordingly.
+Though the Appeal Board is a relatively small public body, convening twice in 2013, it makes an essential contribution to the Professional Fish Harvesters Certification Board and the commercial fish harvesters of Newfoundland and Labrador.
+The structure, purpose, and operations of the Appeal Board are established in the Professional Fish Harvesters Act, and we confirm that during this reporting period all activities of the Appeal Board were conducted accordingly.

-Finally, on behalf of the Professional Fish Harvesters Certification Board Appeal Board members, I take this opportunity to thank the staff of the Professional Fish Harvesters Certification Board for their continued assistance and support in 2012.
+Finally, as chairperson of the Professional Fish Harvesters Certification Board Appeal Board, I take this opportunity to thank the staff of the Professional Fish Harvesters Certification Board for their continued assistance and support in 2013.